-First things first – the simple setup: If you’re hooking your vintage turntable to a stereo that has jacks on the back marked “PHONO,” it’s easy: Plug the matching cables coming from your turntable in the phono jacks.
+First things first – the simple setup: If you’re hooking your vintage turntable to a stereo receiver or amplifier that has jacks on the back marked “PHONO,” it’s easy: Plug the matching cables coming from your turntable in the phono jacks.
 Most likely (but not always) there’s also a skinny single wire coming from the turntable.
 This is called the ground wire.
 Attach it to a post or a screw (usually labeled “GROUND”) on your stereo (more on that below).
 Plug in the turntable’s power cord, set the function on the stereo to “phono,” and you’re ready to go.
 Just be sure not to put the turntable too close to your speakers!
 (More on that below, too.)

-Unlike most audio sources you connect to a stereo (DVD/CD players, iPods, etc.), the output from the cartridge on a vintage turntable is MUCH lower.
+Unlike most audio sources you connect to a stereo (DVD/CD players, iPhones, etc.), the output from the cartridge on a vintage turntable is MUCH lower.
 It requires additional amplification and some EQ to bring it up to a proper signal.
 This additional amplification is called a phono preamp.
 Phono preamps are built-in to older receivers and amps (see above).
 Some preamps are even built into some models of inexpensive (plastic) modern turntables (check the manual).
 In general, newer stereo gear, including most mini-systems, Bluetooth speakers, home theatre units, etc. don’t have phono inputs.
 To use a vintage turntable with these newer units or to play through a computer, powered speakers or headphones, the turntable signal must pass through an external phono preamp.
 You’ll then plug the output from the phono preamp into line-level inputs on your gear (these may be marked Aux, Tape, Line, Video, CD, etc).

 Which external phono preamp should I buy?